BizFinBench.v2: Towards Reliable LLMs in Finance via Real-User Data and Offline/Online Bilingual Evaluation: Error Analysis

 \section{Error Analysis}

-To further investigate the performance deficiencies of LLMs in financial business scenarios, we conducted a targeted analysis on a random sample of 20\% of the incorrect responses from all evaluated models.
-By deconstructing model issues through the lens of business practice, we have identified five typical business dilemmas prevalent across current LLMs in financial tasks: Financial Semantic Deviation, Long-term Business Logic Discontinuity, Multivariate Integrated Analysis Deviation (MIAD), High-precision Computational Distortion, and Financial Time-Series Logical Disorder.
-According to the distribution of error types in Figure~\ref{error_radar}, the proportion of error types for the vast majority of models exhibits similar characteristics, reflecting the common challenges currently faced by LLMs in financial business adaptation; however, certain models also show significant differences.
-Specifically, ChatGPT, Gemini-3, Doubao-Seed-1.6, and Qwen3-235B-A22B-Thinking have the highest proportion of errors in MIAD, indicating that these models possess distinct performance bottlenecks in information integration and analysis that require targeted optimization.
-Furthermore, higher error proportions suggest that Grok-4 and Claude-Sonnet-4 need to improve their high-precision computational capabilities, while other models with relatively smaller parameter scales require full-process business optimization to better adapt to relevant financial scenarios.
-For specific error examples and detailed descriptions of each business dilemma, please refer to Appendix~\ref{error_examples}.
+To further investigate the performance shortcomings of LLMs in real-world financial business scenarios, we selected representative LLMs from various domains and randomly sampled an equal number of 500 error cases per model for targeted analysis.
+This approach allowed us to deconstruct the inherent issues of these models from a practical business perspective.
+The analysis was conducted by six financial domain experts involved in quality auditing.
+Leveraging their professional backgrounds, the experts performed a systematic dissection of the models' erroneous responses across multiple dimensions, including computational capability, semantic understanding, business logic, information integration, and temporal cognition.
+Consequently, we summarized five typical business dilemmas prevalent in the financial deployment of existing LLMs: Financial Semantic Deviation (FSD), Long-term Business Logic Discontinuity, Multivariate Integrated Analysis Deviation (MIAD), High-precision Computational Distortion (HCD), and Financial Time-Series Logical Disorder.

+According to the distribution of error types in Figure \ref{error_radar}, the proportion of various error types for the vast majority of models exhibits similar characteristics, reflecting the common challenges currently faced by LLMs when adapting to financial business; however, some models also show significant differences.
+Specifically, GPT-5, Gemini-3, Doubao-Seed-1.6, and Qwen3-235B-A22B-Thinking-2507 have the highest proportion of MIAD errors, indicating that these models face clear performance bottlenecks in information integration and analysis, requiring targeted optimization.
+Additionally, Grok-4 and Claude-Sonnet-4 show a higher proportion of HCD errors, suggesting that both need to enhance their high-precision computing capabilities.
+In contrast, other models with relatively smaller parameter scales show a uniform distribution of various error types, necessitating full-process business adaptation optimization to better align with relevant financial scenarios and achieve a balance between performance and resources.
+For specific error cases and detailed descriptions of each business dilemma, please refer to Appendix \ref{error_examples}.